Senior Prizegiving

 P.G.
 Wake was a Geography teacher at Hampton and an officer in CCF.
 He retired from Hampton during the 1960s.
 This prize is awarded to the best Geography pupil in the Lower Sixth.

 John Hobbs was Head of Geography at Hampton until 1973 when he retired after a long and distinguished career.
-This prize was instituted for the pupil who produces a piece of Oustanding Fieldwork.
+This prize was instituted for the pupil who produces a piece of Outstanding Fieldwork.

-R.L.Quesnel was School Captain 1950-1 and was the winner of the Fitzwygram Prize in 1951.
-The prize awarded in his name to the student who has done most to develop the art and practice of debating within the school.
+R.L.Quesnel was School Captain from 1950 to 1951 and was the winner of the Fitzwygram Prize in 1951.
+The prize awarded in his name to the Hamptonian who has done most to develop the art and practice of debating within the School.

-The School has for a long time regarded that service to the local community is an essential part of the education of its students.
-This prize, provided by the Old Hamptonian Masonic Lodge, originally was awarded annually for the best essay on the history of the School, but during the headmastership of George Whitfield it was re-designated to the senior student who has, in the judgement of the staff, contributed most effectively to the running of the Community Service programme.
+The School has for a long time regarded that service to the local community is an essential part of the education of its pupils.
+This prize, provided by the Old Hamptonians Masonic Lodge, was originally awarded annually for the best essay on the history of the School, but during the headmastership of George Whitfield it was re-designated to the senior pupil who has, in the judgement of the staff, contributed most effectively to the running of the Community Service programme.

 Dennis King (D.G.
-“Digger” King) was a pupil at the school, and School Captain 1939-40.
-He was killed on his way to service in the Sudan when the troop-ship S.S.
+“Digger” King) was a pupil at the school, and School Captain from 1939 to 1940.
+He was killed on his way to service in the Sudan when the ship S.S.
 Ceramic was sunk by enemy action in December 1942.
 The cup was presented to the School by his parents, Mr & Mrs G.R.
 King, in his memory.

-It is awarded to the sixth former who has devoted much time and effort to helping the school in essential (but often unglamorous) duties which he has performed with loyalty, modesty and efficiency.
+It is awarded to the Sixth Form Hamptonian who has devoted much time and effort to helping the School in essential (but often unglamorous) duties which he has performed with loyalty, modesty and efficiency.

 Joe Bertram left Hampton in 2016 to study Politics at the University of Leeds, where he enjoyed a very fulfilling and successful undergraduate year.
 Sadly, he passed away suddenly and unexpectedly in summer 2017.
 At School, Joe was resilient, determined to do well and was known for his compassion and his remarkable ability to forge friendships.
 He threw himself into every aspect of life at Hampton and gained the respect of pupils and staff alike as he did so.
 The annual prize in his memory is awarded to an Upper Sixth leaver who flourished in the Sixth Form and epitomised the Hampton ethos of aiming for personal best while supporting those around you with kindness.